capananj/Katalon/README.md

 - sometime it can not go back to the dash board page by clicking the top left corner icon
 - pagenation it allows to input page number, but doesn't work
 - cannot add comments?
-- view comment error because of the invalid car model id probably
+- view comments error because of the invalid car model id probably

-### middle or minor
+### medium or minor
 - registration password restrictions are better to show to user in advance
 - User profile Gender the input should be restricted?
 - User profile Gender if ths input is long string, unknown error